RaphaelPoncet/2016-macs2-projet-hpc/README.md

 2 successive time steps) , `velocity` (the velocity in the grid, which is a coefficient of the equation), `laplace_p` (storing the pressure derivatives) and `pressure_ref` (helpful for storing analytical formulas).
-In this case, all variables are deined using mathematical formulas, but one can also initialize them from a file (see `marmousi.json` or `marmousi2.json`).
+In this case, all variables are defined using mathematical formulas, but one can also initialize them from a file (see `marmousi.json` or `marmousi2.json`).